 For compatibility with existing deployed HTTP infrastructure, the following special case applies for the schemes "http" and "https" when an IRI is found in a document whose charset is not based on UCS (e.g., not UTF-8 or UTF-16).
-In such a case, the "query" component of an IRI is mapped into a URI by using the document charset rather than UTF-8 as the binary representation before pct-encoding.
-This mapping is not applied for any other scheme or component.
+In such a case, the "query" component of an IRI is mapped into a URI by using the document charset rather than UTF-8 as the binary representation before percentencoding.
+This mapping is not applied for any other schemes or components.